A Compositional Framework for Passive Linear Networks: Passive linear circuits

 Writing $v_L(t)$ and $i_L(t)$ for the voltage and current over time $t$ across this component respectively, and using a dot to denote the derivative with respect to time $t$, we thus have the relationship

-Permuting the roles of current and voltage, a \define{capacitor} is a two-terminal circuit component across which the current is proportional to the rate of change of the voltage.
+Switching the roles of current and voltage, a capacitor is a two-terminal circuit across which the current is proportional to the rate of change of the voltage.
 We draw this as follows, with the capacitance $C$ the constant of proportionality:

 Writing $v_C(t)$, $i_C(t)$ for the voltage and current across the capacitor, this gives the equation

 We assume here that inductances $L$ and capacitances $C$ are positive real numbers.

 Although inductors and capacitors impose a linear relationship if we involve the derivatives of current and voltage, to mimic the above work on resistors we wish to have a constant of proportionality between functions representing the current and voltage themselves.
 Various integral transforms perform just this role; electrical engineers typically use the Laplace transform.
 This lets us write a function of time $t$ instead as a function of frequencies $s$, and in doing so turns differentiation with respect to $t$ into multiplication by $s$, and integration with respect to $t$ into division by $s$.